turingschool/mod-0-curriculum/session1/index.md

   - Last initial
   - Pronouns
   - Program (FE or BE)
-  - Example: 🟡 Eric W (he/him, FE)
+  - Example: 🟡 Kaitlyn V (she/her, FE)
 * Sessions will be recorded and posted in Slack
 * No computer yet?
 Don't fret for today.
 If you don't have a mac, please reach out to me!
-(Eric Weissman or @ericweissman)
+(Kaitlyn Van Gorkom or @kvg)

+Other things to note as we go through Mod 0:

+- <strong>Zoom</strong>: turn video on, turn mic off unless speaking
+- <strong>You can raise your hand using zoom</strong>: go ahead and try it now!
+- <strong>Problems or individual questions during the Zoom session?</strong> Send a message in the chat!

 ### Breakout Rooms